 Steps to Control Basement Exercise Area Air-Quality Problems

 The careful maintenance of our virtual cycling environment is not only essential to our respiratory health but has a significant impact on performance as well.

 A cool (not freezing), dry, and well-ventilated training environment promotes evaporative cooling and decreases the performance-limiting effects of even small increases in body temperature.

 In addition, repetitive damage to our airways and a higher incidence of infection and illness are never good for training progress.

-In the second installment of this series, I will bring you the results of a mini-experiment I conducted in my ‘Gain Cave.’
-The air quality results will surprise you!
+In the Second Installment of this series, I will bring you the results of a mini-experiment I conducted in my ‘Gain Cave.’
+The air quality results will surprise and shock you!

 Your Input is Essential

 Do you have any tips to improve the indoor air in your cycling studio?
 Your fellow virtual cyclists could use all the help they can get.